cscsCSCScscs/pyodbc/Connection.md

 with pyodbc.connect('mydsn') as cnxn:
     do_stuff
 ```
-is equivalent to:
+is essentially equivalent to:
 ```python
 cnxn = pyodbc.connect('mydsn')
 do_stuff
 if not cnxn.autocommit:
     cnxn.commit()
 ```
 As you can see, `commit()` is called even if `autocommit` is False.
 Hence, the "context" is not so much the connection itself.
 Rather, it's better to think of it as a database transaction that will be committed without explicitly calling `commit()`.
+Also note, the connection object is not explicitly closed when the context is exited.